Whole Building Design Guide

-The Whole Building Design Guide or WBDG is guidance in the United States, described by the Federal Energy Management Program as "a complete internet resource to a wide range of building-related design guidance, criteria and technology", and meets the requirements in guidance documents for Executive Order 13123.
-The WBDG is based on the premise that to create a successful high-performance building, one must apply an integrated design and team approach in all phases of a project, including planning, design, construction, operations and maintenance.
+The Whole Building Design Guide or WBDG is a web-based platform that provides comprehensive access to building guidance, federal facility criteria, tools, and workforce development resources from a "whole building" approach.
+The WBDG serves government and industry practitioners by offering centralized, authoritative technical guidance and standards for the planning, design, construction, and operation of high-performing buildings.
 The WBDG is managed by the National Institute of Building Sciences.
+The WBDG's tagline is that it is "the only online portal providing architects, engineers, and building owners with comprehensive guidance, and federal criteria for high-performance whole-building design".

-History
+History and Development

+Origins

-The WBDG was initially designed to serve U.S. Department of Defense (DOD) construction programs.
+The WBDG has served as a federal-industry resource for the building community for more than 25 years.
+It was initially designed to serve U.S. Department of Defense (DOD) construction programs.
 A 2003 DOD memorandum named WBDG the “sole portal to design and construction criteria produced by the U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Command (NAVFAC), and U.S. Air Force.”
 Since then, WBDG has expanded to serve all building industry professionals.
 The majority of its 500,000 monthly users are from the private sector.

-The WBDG draws information from the Construction Criteria Base and a privately owned database run by Information Handling Services.